 “The understanding, empathy and advice you receive from someone with lived experience is so important in keeping positive.”

-Reece loves being actively and enjoys going to the beach, gym or sporting events as well as exploring new adventures.
+Reece loves being active and enjoys going to the beach, gym or sporting events as well as exploring new adventures.

 While he’s happy to give advice and share his experiences with others with spinal cord damage, he enjoys learning from others and their own experiences.